man using wireless call box

 Every gated property — both multifamily and commercial — needs some sort of gate access control.
 Controlling access at gated entrances ensures property security and adds convenience for tenants, visitors, staff, and delivery carriers.

-For best results, choose a gate call box with a camera.
+For best results, choose a gate intercom with a camera.
 That way, tenants can see who’s at the gate when talking to them, maximizing security.
 However, keep in mind that most camera-equipped call boxes only provide one-way video footage.
 This is because call box base stations rarely have a screen to display video.
 As a result, visitors can’t see residents when calling them, which isn’t an ideal experience.

 replace your call box with a video intercom system